Pull to refresh

 Iraq declared victory over the Islamic State in December 2017 after recapturing Mosul and eliminating the group's territorial caliphate.
 Eight years later, Iraqi F-16s are still hunting militants in desert hideouts—a reminder that defeating an insurgency's territory is not the same as defeating its fighters.

-The February 2026 airstrikes near the ancient city of Hatra killed four militants and destroyed weapons caches, part of an intensified campaign targeting an estimated 1,500 to 3,000 Islamic State fighters still scattered across Iraq and Syria.
-With American forces scheduled to depart Iraq by late 2026, the question is whether Iraqi security forces can sustain this pressure alone—or whether history will repeat, as it did when the group reconstituted after the 2011 U.S. withdrawal.
+The February 2026 airstrikes near ancient Hatra killed four militants and destroyed weapons caches.
+These strikes are part of an intensified campaign against an estimated 1,500 to 3,000 Islamic State fighters scattered across Iraq and Syria.

 Key Indicators